Siloam inscription

 It is among the oldest extant records of its kind written in Hebrew using the Paleo-Hebrew alphabet, a regional variant of the Phoenician alphabet.
-The inscription is held by the Istanbul Archaeology Museum.
+The inscription is part of the collections of the Istanbul Archaeology Museum.

-Turkey has denied Israel's requests to be sent the inscription, on the basis that it was found in what is today East Jerusalem, which is considered occupied Palestinian territory under international law by the vast majority of the international community, though Israel disputes this.

 History

 Discovery

 The Siloam tunnel was discovered in 1838 by Edward Robinson.
 Despite the tunnel being examined extensively during the 19th century by Robinson, Charles Wilson, and Charles Warren, they all missed discovering the inscription, probably due to the accumulated mineral deposits making it barely noticeable.

 In 1880 a 16-year-old pupil of Conrad Schick, head of the London Society for Promoting Christianity Amongst the Jews' institute for vocational training, found the inscription when exploring the tunnel.
 It was cut in the rock on the eastern side, about 19 feet into the tunnel from Siloam Pool.
 Schick explained in his initial publication Phoenician Inscription in the Pool of Siloam: